KyleAsaff/ForumBuddy/README.md

 ### HOW IT WORKS

-Scrapes the search database and recently visited threads of a forum and records all fourm posts that cointains your username in Local Storage.
+Scrapes the search database and recently visited threads of a forum and records all fourm posts that cointains your username in local storage.
 Forum Buddy uses background.js constantly scrape any specified message board to instantly find posts with your username mentioned and presents them in a personalized timeline.

 ### PROJECT STATUS